freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 USB drives
 ~~~~~~~~~~
-We recommend using one or multiple designated USB drives as the *Transfer
+We recommend using one or multiple designated USB drives as the *Export
-Device(s)*, and one or multiple designated USB drives as the *Export
 Device(s)*.
 Whether one or multiple drives are appropriate depends on the number
 of journalists accessing the system, and on whether the team is distributed
 or not.

-Our documentation explains how the *Transfer Device* can be encrypted using
-LUKS, and how the *Export Device* can be encrypted using VeraCrypt (which works
+Our documentation explains how the *Export Device* can be encrypted using VeraCrypt (which works
 across platforms).
 We have not evaluated hardware-based encryption options; if
-you do select a hardware solution, make sure that both devices work in Tails,
+you do select a hardware solution, make sure that the *Export Device* also works
-and that the *Export Device* also works on the operating system(s) used by
+on the operating system(s) used by journalists.
-journalists accessing the *Secure Viewing Station*.

 USB drives with write protection (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When it is consistently applied and correctly implemented in hardware, write protection can prevent the spread of malware from the computers used to read files stored on a *Transfer Device* or an *Export Device*.
+When it is consistently applied and correctly implemented in hardware, write protection can prevent the spread of malware from the computers used to read files stored on an *Export Device*.

 It is especially advisable to enable write protection before attaching an *Export Device* to an everyday workstation that lacks the security protections of the Tails operating system.
-For defense in depth, you may also want to enable write protection before attaching a *Transfer Device* to the *Secure Viewing Station*.

 The two main options to achieve write protection of USB drives are: